Ericaemiliana/Number-Facts/README.md

 # Number Facts

-An small program using JS Promises
+An small program using JS Promises.
 This program is an assignment from the JavaScript Promises module in the Sprigboard Software Engineer Bootcamp

 ## Instructions: